tofuutils/tenv/README.md

 <a id="about-the-project"></a>
 ## About The Project

-Welcome to **tenv**, a versatile version manager for [OpenTofu](https://opentofu.org) and [Terraform](https://www.terraform.io/), written in Go.
+Welcome to **tenv**, a versatile version manager for [OpenTofu](https://opentofu.org), [Terraform](https://www.terraform.io/) and [Terragrunt](https://terragrunt.gruntwork.io/), written in Go.
 Our tool simplifies the complexity of handling different versions of these powerful tools, ensuring developers and DevOps professionals can focus on what matters most - building and deploying efficiently.

 **tenv** is a successor of [tofuenv](https://github.com/tofuutils/tofuenv) and [tfenv](https://github.com/tfutils/tfenv).

 <a id="key-features"></a>
 ### Key Features

-- Versatile version management: Easily switch between different versions of Terraform and OpenTofu.
+- Versatile version management: Easily switch between different versions of OpenTofu, Terraform and Terragrunt.
-- [Semver 2.0.0](https://semver.org/) Compatibility: Utilizes [go-version](https://github.com/hashicorp/go-version) for semantic versioning and use the [HCL](https://github.com/hashicorp/hcl) parser to extract required version constraint from OpenTofu/Terraform files.
+- [Semver 2.0.0](https://semver.org/) Compatibility: Utilizes [go-version](https://github.com/hashicorp/go-version) for semantic versioning and use the [HCL](https://github.com/hashicorp/hcl) parser to extract required version constraint from OpenTofu/Terraform/Terragrunt files.
 - Signature verification: Supports [cosign](https://github.com/sigstore/cosign) (if present on your machine) and PGP (via [gopenpgp](https://github.com/ProtonMail/gopenpgp)) for verifying OpenTofu signatures.
 However, unstable OpenTofu versions are signed only with cosign (in this case, if cosign is not found tenv will display a warning).
 - Intuitive installation: Simple installation process with Homebrew and manual options.